 1. Check your credit report

 If you don’t have a current copy of your credit report, go to annualcreditreport.com.
-You’re eligible to receive a free report from all three nationwide consumer credit reporting companies (Equifax, Experian and TransUnion) every 12 months if requested.1
+You’re eligible to receive a free report from all three nationwide consumer credit reporting companies (Equifax, Experian and TransUnion) every 12 months if requested.1 By knowing where your credit stands, you can either move forward with confidence or work to improve your credit score.

 2. Take inventory of your debt